Violating a Website's Terms of Service Is Not a Crime, Federal Court Rules - Slashdot

 A EULA/T&C's/Shrinkwrap license has been ruled completely unenforceable before, even in the US however because the losing party still has to pay their own legal fees, its often profitable to threaten to sue or to go as far as to sue even though you'd lose.

-Its the same kind of "speculative invoicing" extortion racket the RIAA an
+Its the same kind of "speculative invoicing" extortion racket the RIAA and MPIAA used to run.

 Re: (Score:1)